 The most famous of English hangmen in the 20th century was Albert Pierrepoint who in his career as hangman is reputed to have executed 435 men and women.
-He worked for many years delivering groceries before earning enough money from carrying out hangings of Nazi war criminals condemned by British military tribunals to open a pub, ironically called “Help the poor Struggler.”
-Pierrepoint had the ability to reconcile with his conscience the job of executioner, he disliked the term hangman, seeing it as a job to be done.
-In his view it was sufficient that society had decided the people he hanged were to be put to death; it was his job to operate the machinery of execution and see to it the job was done properly.
+He worked for many years delivering groceries before earning enough money from carrying out hangings of Nazi war criminals condemned by British military tribunals to open a pub, ironically called “Help the Poor Struggler.”
+Pierrepoint could reconcile with his conscience the job of executioner, he disliked the term hangman, seeing it as a job to be done.
+In his view it was sufficient that society had decided the people he hanged were to be put to death; it was his job to operate the machinery of execution and see to it the job was done correctly.
 Interestingly, however, in the memoir Executioner: Pierrepoint he published following his retirement, he wrote of capital punishment:

 It is said to be a deterrent.
 I cannot agree.
 There have been murders since the beginning of time, and we shall go on looking for deterrents until the end of time.
 If death were a deterrent, I might be expected to know.
 It is I who have faced them last, young men and girls, working men, grandmothers.
 I have been amazed to see the courage with which they take that walk into the unknown.
 It did not deter them then, and it had not deterred them when they committed what they were convicted for.
 All the men and women whom I have faced at that final moment convince me that in what I have done I have not prevented a single murder. (as cited in Wikipedia)

 Both Timothy Evans and John Christie were hanged by Albert Pierrepoint on the same gallows in Pentonville Prison: Evans was hanged in 1950, Christie in 1953.
 An inquiry was held in 1965 intended to determine whether or not Evans had been wrongfully convicted found that it was “more probable than not” that Evans killed his wife but that he did not kill his daughter Geraldine, for which he was convicted and executed.
 (Brabin, Rillington Place, p.
 269.)
-The British Government was loathe to admit a man had been wrongfully convicted and executed, but saw fit to grant Evans a posthumous pardon for the murder of his daughter Geraldine in 1966.
-This obviously did not give Evans back his life, but allowed for some consolation for his family in that his name was effectively cleared.
-Beyond that, the British Government abolished capital punishment in 1966, largely because of this case which had effected a drastic change in public attitudes toward its use with a majority seeking its abolition.
+The British Government was loathing to admit a man had been wrongfully convicted and executed but saw fit to grant Evans a posthumous pardon for the murder of his daughter Geraldine in 1966.
+The posthumous pardon did not give Evans back his life but allowed for some consolation for his family in that his name was effectively cleared.
+Beyond that, the British Government abolished capital punishment in 1966, mainly because of this case which had effected a drastic change in public attitudes toward its use with a majority seeking its abolition.

 While I find the history of capital punishment in England, and elsewhere across the world, fascinating, I have amassed a collection of biographies of executioners, accounts of executions, historical works on the subject in the library collection Mika and I keep, I remain staunchly opposed to it.
 Judicial hanging was once carried out in Canadian society.
 It was abolished, as in England, in the 1960s.
 The last hangings in Canada were carried out in 1962 and the last hangings in England in 1964.
 I concur with Albert Pierrepoint in concluding it never prevented a single murder and the fact that someone could be wrongfully convicted and executed as was the case with Timothy Evans, only shows it belongs relegated to history.